masrab/masrab.github.io/_posts/2014-12-24-a-visual-tool-for-selecting-the-right-data-structure.md

 [![Big-O Selector screenshot](/images/big-o-selector.png "Big-O Selector")](/bigoselector/)

 I am using a [Parrallel coordinates](http://en.wikipedia.org/wiki/Parallel_coordinates) plot to visualize the supported operations by data structures.
-Each coordinate represents one of the operations and each line (linking these operations) represents one data structure.
-Visualizing data structures in this way makes it very easy to see how each data structure ranks among others in terms of each of the supported operations.
+Each coordinate represents one of the operations and each line connects the operations supported by a given data structure.

+Visualizing data structures in this way makes it very easy to see how each data structure ranks among others with respect to each operation.
 Head over to [Big-O Selector](/bigoselector/) and play with it yourself.

 ## Getting the Data

-I got it from here.
 I used Python to scrape the data.

 ## D3 Implementation

-It was cool!